Provisdom/veja/README.md

 `print-validation-result`, which will additionally pretty-print the results of JSON schema validation against your Vega definition.

+*NOTE* - Vega may still produce a plot even if JSON schema validation fails, which is why the `print-validation-result` simply adds to the output and does not throw an exception.
+Schema validation output can be very verbose in the case of a failure, so unless there's an obvious problem with the chart output, you'll want to leave `print-validation-result` as the default of `false`.

 ## License

 Copyright © 2018 Provisdom Corp.